vovchello82/EMEA-CAMP25/presisdio/README.md

-The docker-compose file starts two components
+The docker-compose file starts two services
-* presidio-analyzer avaiable on the port 5002
+* presidio-analyzer is avaiable on the port 5002
-* residio-anonymizer listening on port 5001
+* residio-anonymizer is listening on port 5001

 To start it execute the following command
 ```